Thailand readies airport warehouse to store record stocks of rice

 Jarupong said the government had asked other airports if they had warehouse space available.
 Military facilities could also be used.

-Critics of the intervention policy say these storage facilities are not suitable for rice, which can deteriorate if moisture and insects are not kept out.
+Critics of the intervention policy say these stroage facilities are not suitable for rice, which can deteriorate if moisture and insects are not kept out.

 The policy was a major factor in bringing the government to power last year, winning it huge support from rural communities.